Municipality of the District of Guysborough: Recent History

+Government

+The district is divided into eight electoral districts, each of which elects a local councilor.
+The Warden of the Municipality is selected from among the council, by the council.
+The current Warden is Paul Long, councilor for district 1.
+The Chief Administrative Officer is the head of the administrative branch of the municipal government.

 Geography

 Occupying the eastern half of Guysborough County, the district municipality's administrative centre is the community of Guysborough.
 The district completely surrounds the Town of Mulgrave and it borders the Municipality of the District of St. Mary's to the west, the Municipality of the County of Antigonish to the north and the Strait of Canso to the east.